How Much Solar Power do I Need to Run a Refrigerator?

 For example, if your refrigerator had an annual energy rating of 365kWh, it would require 1kWh per day.
 Once divided by the 24 hours in a day, you would have a running watts requirement of 0.042kW/h, as 1kWh ¸ 24 = 0.042.
 This means you would require a solar power system that could supply 42W per hour, as a kWh is equivalent to 1,000W.

 Once you have the energy requirements for your refrigerator, as well as any other electronics you plan on running with solar power, you can begin assembling an appropriate solar array.
 Selecting solar panels is actually fairly straightforward, especially when you already know your energy requirements.
 This is because solar panels are usually sold according to the amount of energy they produce in watts.

-We carry a high efficiency 100 Watt Solar Panel and a 200 Watt Solar Panel, both of which are available at affordable prices and would be perfect for those looking to build a basic solar power system to supply enough power to run a refrigerator.
+We carry high efficiency 100 Watt Solar Panels and 200 Watt Solar Panels, both of which are available at affordable prices and would be perfect for those looking to build a basic solar power system to supply enough power to run a refrigerator.

 You can also shop our Entire Solar Panel Collection to find the exact solar panels you require for your specific power needs.
 We carry high-quality solar panels of all sizes from some of the best manufacturers in the entire solar industry.

 Will You Need a Solar Battery and a Power Inverter?

 Running a refrigerator off of solar power is not quite as easy as connecting it to a series of solar panels.
 Given the fact that refrigerators draw power 24 hours a day, it would be impossible to power one using only solar panels.
 Solar panels only produce electricity when they are exposed to sunlight, so you will need to connect the panels to both a battery and an inverter to provide constant power to your refrigerator.